-This experiment is important to our school because we have never flown any experiments and want to learn more from NASA and get experience for our school's science team since we do not have a science team.
+This experiment is important to our school because we have never flown an experiment and want to learn more from NASA so we can form a science team, since our school does not have one.

 3b.
 What new knowledge or skills would your team gain by doing this project?